imsaksham-c/ImageAnnotationForClassification/README.md

 I have used Pigeon & Ipython to annotate the images.

-The Notebook contains the script for installing the libraries.
+The Notebook contains the script for installing the libraries. '\n'
-      'pip install pigeon-jupyter'
+      'pip install pigeon-jupyter' '\n'
       'pip install shutil'

-Happy Annotatong :)
+Happy Annotating :)